natesilva/wireguard-qnd/README.md

 Note that Wireguard has no formal notion of a “server”.
 Each Wireguard client is a peer.
 This gives the sytem enormous flexibility in how it can be used.
 But for our purposes we are only interested in one scenario:

 * Clients connect to a central peer that we will call the **VPN server**.
-* While connected, all of the clients’ traffic is routed through the VPN server.
+* While connected, some or all of the clients’ traffic is routed through the VPN server.

 This enables these use cases: